-The following abbreviations are used below:
+The following abbreviations are used in the examples below:

 TDF-Tree Density Factor

 RTF-Remaining Tree Factor

 RRD-Required Replacement Density

 Step 1.
 Calculate the tree density factor (TDF) for the site multiplying the number of site acres by 20.